KlausLeggewie/GraphQl/README.md

 # GraphQl
 Simple demo for GraphQl using ASP.NET.
 Provides a GraphQL controller which can be used as endpoint for ChromeiQL.
 Uses the graphql-dotnet package.

-GraphQL query example (based on the test-date included):
+GraphQL query example (based on the test-data included):
 ```query {
   employee(isActive: true) {
     id